Brookfield Early Childhood Education Schools

 Concordia University Wisconsin is a private four-year university that enrolls more than 7,000 students.
 The Lutheran Church affiliated college was founded in 1881 and has multiple locations.
 Concordia offers a graduate degree for students interested in early childhood education.

-Master of Science (M.S.) in Early Childhood Education
+Master of Science (M.S.) in Education - Early Childhood Education

-Students who wish to complete a graduate degree program in early childhood education have the option to complete the Master of Science in Early Education program.
-This program is characterized by small class sizes and flexible course offerings.
+Students who wish to complete a graduate degree program in early childhood education have the option to complete the Master of Science in Education - Early Education program.
+This program offers classes in early childhood curriculum development, developmental assessment and educational research methods.
+A field experience is also included.
 Graduates will be prepared for employment in childcare and after school programs, kindergarten programs and early learning programs such as Head Start.
+This program is offered entirely online.

-Students in the Brookfield area may also wish to consider Milwaukee's Cardinal Stritch University, located about 17 miles away, or the University of Wisconsin - Whitewater situated about 50 miles away.
-Another option is Milwaukee Area Technical College, which is located roughly 12 miles from central Brookfield.
+Students in the Brookfield area may also wish to consider Milwaukee's Cardinal Stritch University, located about 11 miles away, or the University of Wisconsin - Whitewater situated 36 miles away.
+Another option is Milwaukee Area Technical College, which is located roughly nine miles from central Brookfield.